Monthly seminars "chaire ACPR"

 The ACPR Research Initiative seminar highlights high-quality research addressing issues of regulation and systemic risk for both banks and insurance firms.

-The seminar takes place on the first Wednesday of the month from 10.00 to 11.30 in the premises of the ACPR: 4, place de Budapest, Salle Liège (rez-de-jardin) - See access plan.
+The seminar takes place on the first Wednesday of the month from 10.30 am to 12 am in the premises of the ACPR: 4, place de Budapest, Salle Liège (rez-de-jardin).

 The seminar is open to everybody.
 Registration by email at chaireACPR@acpr.banque-france.fr is free but compulsory in order to attend.
 If you wish to be informed of upcoming events, please send an email to the same address.